arm/ai-ml-sdk-model-converter/README.md

 ## License

-The ML SDK Model Conveter is distributed under the software licenses in LICENSES directory.
+The ML SDK Model Converter is distributed under the software licenses in LICENSES directory.

 ## Trademark notice